 - The pandemic has given us all a valuable opportunity to focus on our priorities, and some of us have come to the realisation that how we live is far more important than how many hours we work.

 - For many reasons, some people are not keen on the (often uncomfortable) and for some (obligatory) handshaking, hugging and the kiss on the cheek of people when greeting and leaving them.

 - The pandemic taught us to work together.
 It gave us a common understanding of something we all had to endure.
 Something we can all relate to, regardless of our status.
 And, I doubt there's anyone who doesn't know how long 2 metres is!

 As the world slowly returns to normal, I hope we can reduce the number of vehicles constantly jam-packing the streets, stuck in traffic and polluting the atmosphere.

 We can stop plundering the earth's resources by constantly buying things that only encourages manufacturers to produce more products for people to buy another 'something' with money they don't have for items they'll hardly wear or use.
 All because of aggressive advertisers who encourage us to keep buying their product or latest model.

 Do we need to maintain our 'materialistic' and 'throwaway’ society and our 'culture of convenience'?
 Do we need to use so single-use items, which end up in landfills or incinerated?
 These cheaply made goods, produced in excessive quantities, represent about 70% of the toxic waste in landfills.

-We have already done the hardest part of making any new change: we have implemented them during the pandemic lockdown.
+We have already done the hardest part of making any new change that we have implemented during the pandemic lockdown.
 If we can all individually continue to maintain at least some of those small changes after the end of the pandemic, perhaps we will come to a 'new normal'.
 Consider it a minor compromise for the health of the people and the planet we share.
 We are all responsible for our carbon footprint, and we must take responsibility now for our precious planet and our good health.